High-voltage transformer fire barriers

-High-voltage transformer fire barriers, also known as transformer firewalls, transformer ballistic firewalls, or transformer blast walls, are outdoor countermeasures against a fire or explosion involving a single transformer from damaging adjacent transformers.
+High-voltage transformer fire barriers, also known as transformer firewalls, transformer ballistic firewalls, or transformer blast walls, are outdoor countermeasures against a fire or explosion involving a single transformer that would damage adjacent transformers.
 These barriers compartmentalize transformer fires and explosions involving combustible transformer oil.

 High-voltage transformer fire barriers are typically located in electrical substations, but may also be attached to buildings, such as valve halls or manufacturing plants with large electrical distribution systems, such as pulp and paper mills.
 Outdoor transformer fire barriers that are attached at least on one side to a building are referred to as wing walls.

 Voluntary recommendations by NFPA 850

 The primary North American document that deals with outdoor high-voltage transformer fire barriers is NFPA 850.
 NFPA 850 outlines that outdoor oil-insulated transformers should be separated from adjacent structures and from each other by firewalls, spatial separation, or other approved means for the purpose of limiting the damage and potential spread of fire from a transformer failure.